Playfully Manifest a Meaningful Life

 Write an audition notice for the role of your life in this sacred play.
 You can use the following as prompts:

-Excerpted from Hop, Skip, Jump: 75 Ways to Playfully Manifest a Meaningful Life ©2014 Marney Makridakis.
-Published with permission from NewWorldLibrary.com.
+Excerpted from the book Hop, Skip, Jump: 75 Ways to Playfully Manifest a Meaningful Life ©2014 Marney Makridakis.
+Printed with permission of NewWorldLibrary.com.

 Marney K. Makridakis is the author of Creating Time and Hop, Skip, Jump and founder of the online community Artella Land. ...

 Linear and numinous time concepts.

 Experiencing timelessness when we feel most at home with ourselves.